mmilunicmobile/mmilunicmobile/README.md

 - 👋 Hi, I’m @mmilunicmobile
-- 👀 I’m interested in mathematics.
+- 👀 I’m interested in mathematics and computer science.
-- 🌱 I’m currently learning Java, RobotPy stuff, and Advanced Calculus.
+- 🌱 I’m currently learning Java, general coding stuff, and AP Statistics.
 - 💞️ I’m looking to collaborate on ... stuff?
+That doesn't serve much of a good purpose but is cool?
 - 📫 You can reach me at an undisclosed email.

 <!---